emichael/dslabs/labs/lab1-clientserver/README.md

    (every "tick").

-There are trade-offs to make with both of these patterns, and you should think about their relative performance implementations.
+There are trade-offs to make with both of these patterns, and you should think about their performance implications.
 The tick pattern is often simpler and more conducive to exploratory model-checking, but it sometimes results in sending of unnecessary messages.

 One last note on timers, which is important for both of the above patterns: when a node resets a timer inside a timer handler, it is often best practice to wait